Tune In for Indie Author Day

 Celebrate the stories that connect us — and the indie authors and libraries who make it happen!
-This Friday, Nov.
-14, Indie Author Project (IAP) will host a free, virtual event connecting indie authors, libraries, and readers across North America.
-Around 35 indie authors from Jacksonville submitted 58 titles to this year's Indie Author Project Annual Contest.
-Tune in to see if they won!
+On Friday, Nov.
+14, Indie Author Project (IAP) hosted a free, virtual event connecting indie authors, libraries, and readers across North America.
+Among other things, they announced the winners of this year's Indie Author Project Annual Contest.
+Fun fact: Around 35 indie authors from Jacksonville submitted 58 titles!
+Tune in to see who won!

-- 2 PM – Lightning Round » IAP Annual Contest finalists will share insights and inspiration
+- Lightning Round » Past winners share insights and inspiration

 Self-Publish with Help from Your Library

-Can't join the livestream this Friday but still want to know more about your self-publishing options?
+Have more questions about your self-publishing options?
 Do you have an e-book you want to share with the Library?
 Learn more about free tools for indie authors, available to Jacksonville Public Library cardholders:

 - Have a manuscript?
 Create your e-book or print ready files with the Pressbooks Public